 What to Expect from the MD Multiple Mini Interview

+Due to COVID-19, we are scheduling virtual multiple mini interviews for the 2020 admissions season.
 During the MD application process at NYU Grossman School of Medicine, we use the multiple mini interview—a series of short conversations between you and several different assessors—instead of the traditional one-on-one or panel interview.
-Eight successive interviews take place in separate stations within the admissions office, with a scheduled break at a rest station.
+Eight successive virtual interviews take place in separate stations within our online interview platform, with a scheduled break at a rest station.
 The entire process takes about an hour.

 Research shows that having applicants interact with many interviewers, instead of one or two, reduces the chance that interviewer bias affects scoring.
 Studies have also shown that an applicant’s scores on the multiple mini interview are predictive of their performance on clinical clerkships, measures of professionalism, and future scores on clinical exams.

 The format can help you convey your cultural sensitivity, maturity, empathy, and reliability—all important physician characteristics that aren’t necessarily reflected by Medical College Admission Test® (MCAT) scores and undergraduate grades.
 Although you may feel nervous about participating in the multiple mini interview, applicants often tell us they enjoyed the process once they’ve completed it.

 The Interview Process

 There are a total of eight online interviews.
 Before an interview rotation begins, you receive a scenario with an open-ended question and have two minutes to prepare an answer.
 You then enter the virtual interview room, where you engage in a five-minute conversation with an interviewer.